 Anián offers timeless articles of clothing with the environment in mind.
 Garment and accessories are limited and gender-inclusive.
 The style and colour selection for menswear and womenswear are the same – the only difference is the sizes.
 Clothes are also made from 95% recycled neutral fibre textile saved from landfills.
 Steering away from the fast fashion trend, Anián aims to inspire consumers to dress responsibly; striving to fill closets, not landfills.

 Kotn is a sustainable clothing and home brand that hopes to fill the gap in ethical clothing and home in the market.
 Wearables are basics and classics designed for every gender, such as the classic white tee.
 Kotn is confident that their pieces are made to last.
 Their fabrics are made from the finest natural fibres that are biodegradable.
 From planting to plastic-free delivery to your doorstep, Kotn ensures that everything they do is with utmost care for the environment.
-Giving back to the planet and communities is at the heart of their purpose.
+As a certified B Corp, giving back to the planet and communities is at the heart of their purpose.
 In 2018 and 2021, Kotn was named Best For The World Honoree in the community category: funding 10 and building 7 schools; working directly with 2, 390 farms as well.
 When you buy from them, you take part not just in helping the environment, but also in communities in Egypt.

 4. Bon Vivant